Ask a doctor about a prescription for OLMESARTAN/HYDROCHLOROTHIAZIDE STADA 40 mg/12.5 mg FILM-COATED TABLETS

 Composition of Olmesartan/Hydrochlorothiazide Stada

-The active principles are olmesartan medoxomil and hydrochlorothiazide.
+The active ingredients are olmesartan medoxomil and hydrochlorothiazide.

 Each film-coated tablet contains 40 mg of olmesartan medoxomil and 12.5 mg of hydrochlorothiazide.

-Olmesartan/Hydrochlorothiazide Stada 40 mg/12.5 mg are film-coated tablets, beige in color, oval, biconvex, 16.3 mm in length and 7.8 mm in width, and with a notch on one of the faces.
-The notch should not be used to break the tablet.
+Olmesartan/Hydrochlorothiazide Stada 40 mg/12.5 mg are film-coated tablets, beige in color, oval, biconvex, 16.3 mm long and 7.8 mm wide, with a score line on one side.
+The score line should not be used to split the tablet.

 Frederic Mompou, 5